Intriguing Properties of Diffusion Models: An Empirical Study of the Natural Attack Capability in Text-to-Image

-Finally, we discuss our findings and the limitations of this work.
-In summary, our contributions are as follows: \begin{itemize}[leftmargin=0.1in] \item We identify a new security threat of the NDD attack that exploits the natural attack capability in diffusion models to generate model-agnostic and transferable adversarial attacks via simple text prompts that remove robust features. \item We construct a new large-scale dataset, named the NDDA dataset, to systematically evaluate the natural attack capability in diffusion models.
-We cover all patterns of removing the 4 robust features: shape, color, text, and pattern. \item We systematically evaluate the natural attack capability by answering 6 research questions.
+Finally, we discuss our findings and the limitations (\S\ref{sec:discussion}).
+In summary, the contributions of this work are as follows: \begin{itemize}[leftmargin=0.1in] \item We discover a new security threat, the NDD attack, which exploits the natural attack capability of the diffusion model to generate model-agnostic and transferable adversarial attacks via simple text prompts that are designed to remove robust features. \item We construct a new large-scale dataset, named the NDDA dataset, to systematically evaluate the natural attack capability in diffusion models.
+We cover all 4 robust features essential to the HVS: shape, color, text, and pattern. \item We performed a large-scale empirical study to systematically evaluate the natural attack capability by answering 6 research questions.
 The NDD attack can achieve an attack success rate of 88\%, while being stealthy for 93\% of human subjects in the stop sign case.
-We also find that the sensitivity to the non-robust features have a correlation with the natural attack capability. \item We confirm the model-agnostic and transferable attack capability of the NDD attack on an commodity AD vehicle.
-It identifies 8 out of 11 (73\%) printed attacks as stop signs. \end{itemize} \textbf{Dataset release.} Our dataset will be available after this paper is published.
+We also find that the sensitivity to the non-robust features has a high correlation with the natural attack capability. \item We confirm the model-agnostic and transferable attack capability of the NDD attack on a Tesla Model 3, which identifies 8 out of 11 (73\%) printed attacks as stop signs. \end{itemize}